 Job displacement (involuntary job loss due to firm closure or downsizing) affects many workers over the course of their working lives.
 Displaced workers may face long periods of unemployment and, even when they find new jobs, tend to be paid less and have fewer benefits than in the jobs they held prior to displacement.
 Helping displaced workers get back into good jobs quickly should be a key goal of labour market policy.

 OECD “Back to Work” is a series of reviews that looks at how job displacement is being tackled in a number of OECD countries.

 Back to work: OECD country reviews on displaced workers

-Once the country reviews are completed, a synthesis report will be prepared highlighting the main issues and policy recommendations emerging from the review.
+Nine countries participate in the review.
+Once the country reviews are completed, a synthesis report is prepared highlighting the main issues and policy recommendations emerging from the review.